neonephos/outreach/documentation/outreach_committee_handbook/ambassador_funding_guide.md

 - up to €400 for events within the Ambassador's country of residence
 - up to €1500 for events outside the Ambassador's country of residence

 Qualifying for the limited number of Ambassador travel stipends is usually linked to work activities such as booth service.
-See which events qualify and details on the number of Ambassador slots these provide on [the events board](https://github.com/neonephos/events).
+The Outreach Committee communicates beforehand which events have slots for NeoNephos Ambassadors available.
+See which events qualify on [the events board](https://github.com/neonephos/events).

 > [!NOTE]
 > Ticket prices are only included if a sufficient number of free tickets come along with the selected NeoNephos Event Sponsorship package.